7th Annual Australian Government Data Summit 2021: Physical Events Make a Comeback

 As the occurrence of coronavirus starts to spiral down, the numbers of COVID-19 cases begin to decrease across the globe.
 The world is slowly taking its pace into embracing the new kind of “normal” post-pandemic.

 Let the truth be told that there are few industries that have suffered as much during the pandemic as the events organizing industry.
-Companies offering event production on a global scale have been driven to widespread forced cancellations of planned events for the entire 2020 due to the occurrence of COvid-19.
+Companies offering event production on a global scale have been driven to widespread forced cancellations of planned events for the entire 2020 due to the occurrence of Covid-19.

-The mandated health protocols such as physical and social distancing is beyond compromise.
+The mandated health protocols such as physical and social distancing are beyond compromise.
 Thus, the imposition and observance of social distancing led to the prohibition of physical events, conferences, and conventions.
 This overwhelming situation sparked the movement of converting planned physical and live events into online or virtual gatherings.